eroscai/SZAVPlayer/README.md

 - [x] Load AVAsset asynchronously to not blocking the main thread.
 - [x] Support setting cache size munually and also support cleaning.

+## Hint

+> If you find that always play failed in the simulator, try exit simulator completely and restart again.
+This is kind of simulator's bug.

 ## Usage

 1. Create player and set delegate.